Easy Big Batch Cocktail Recipes & Tips for Summer

 - Bottle, shake, and refrigerate.

-Joe has worked in everything from Irish pubs, to late night cocktail lounges and fine dining restaurants, including Irish Times, Grape and Vine at the Jade Hotel, Harvey at The Williamsburg Hotel, and The Garden Bar at South Street Seaport.
-This time of year his favorite drinks are tiki drinks, anything with rhubarb, and if he’s not getting fancy, good tequila with some fresh lime juice. @easyjeezy
+More about Joe: Joe Ignelzi has worked in everything from Irish pubs, to late night cocktail lounges and fine dining restaurants, including Irish Times, Grape and Vine at the Jade Hotel, Harvey at The Williamsburg Hotel, and The Garden Bar at South Street Seaport.
+This time of year his favorite drinks are tiki drinks, anything with rhubarb, and if he’s not getting fancy, good tequila with some fresh lime juice.